SheCodesAustralia/broome/content/html_and_css/2_building_our_mood_board/5_figures.md

 Let's go ahead and pop those underneath each of our images.
 You don't need to put one on your quote box, but if you'd like to call to - go for it!
 The full code is below if you want to check your work.

 ## Check your Code
+Your web page would not have shown changes yet - this step is preparation for the CSS tutorial!
 {{% notice style="note" title="Check Your Code" %}}
 <details>
 <summary><b>HTML Code</b> <-- Click to reveal</summary>